cloudfoundry-incubator/kubo-deployment/docs/user-guide/platforms/gcp/destroy-bosh.md

 `terraform.key.json` is the GCP used in the [Install BOSH](install-bosh.md) step.

-## Destroy the infrastructure paved by terraform
+## Destroy the Infrastructure Paved by Terraform

 Use Terraform to destroy the resources created in the [Paving](paving.md) step.
 You'll need the same environmnent variables as in that step.
 Also, you'll need to change to the directory where your `terraform.tfstate` was created (most likely the same directory you executed `apply` in the Paving step).